-- Dalek Supreme, who should know better than to trust the wild prophecies of a madman.
-Well, he does know better, and initially dismisses Caan.
+- Dalek Supreme does know better than to trust the wild prophecies of a madman and initially dismisses Caan.
 Davros however claims that Caan "only speaks the truth", and can't imagine that one of his creations would betray him.
 Again.

-- Davros, outsmarted by his own creation in the most thorough way since the character's introduction.
+- Davros is outsmarted by his own creation in the most thorough way since the character's introduction.

 - What Happened to the Mouse?:

 - We never exactly find what happened on the other planets the Daleks stole.
-However a comic-strip later that year, The Forgotten, does give some information about what happened on one of the worlds.
+However a comic-strip later that year, The Forgotten, gives some information about what happened on one of the worlds.

 - Where's the Kaboom?: The Doctor and his companions helplessly watch in horror while Davros laughs in glee as the reality bomb painstakingly ticks down to 1.
 Then... nothing happens.